-After entering the Power-Down or Power-Save modes, the PFS172 can be resumed to normal operation by toggling IO pins, Wake-up from timer are available for Power-Save mode ONLY.
-Table 5 shows the differences in wake-up sources between STOPSYS and STOPEXE.
+After entering the Power-Down or Power-Save modes, the PMS171B can be resumed to normal operation by toggling IO pins.
+Wake-up from timer and comparator are available for Power-Save mode ONLY.
+Table 15 shows the differences in wake-up sources between STOPSYS and STOPEXE.

 Differences in wake-up sources between STOPSYS and STOPEXE

-IO Toggle Timer Interrupt Comparator wake-up
+IO Toggle Timer wake-up Comparator wake-up

 STOPSYS Yes No No

 STOPEXE Yes Yes Yes